HIV-AIDS Cause: Heavy Breathing and Low Body Oxygen

 What are the usual results for the body-oxygen test for HIV-AIDS patients?
-The results for the CP (a simple body oxygen test), according to Russian clinical research, are linked with these typical symptoms and stages of HIV-AIDS.
+The results for the CP (a simple body oxygen test), according to Russian clinical research, are linked with typical symptoms and stages of HIV-AIDS.
 You can find exact CP results for different HIV stages on this page: HIV AIDS treatment.

 The natural and stress-free body-oxygen test is also valuable in numerous situations to check the effects of various factors, including sleep, exercise, diet, etc. on the HIV-AIDS cause.
 To increase body oxygen test results and slow down breathing rates are the central goals of the Buteyko method.
 What reduces one's body oxygen level?
 The main physiological factors include a lack of physical activity, exercise with mouth breathing, sleeping too long and/or on the back, overeating, overheating, stress, poor posture and many others.